Applied Optoelectronics Inc (AAOI) Shares Soar Above 1-Year High - News Heater

 Many brokerage firms have already submitted their reports for AAOI stocks, with B. Riley Securities repeating the rating for AAOI by listing it as a “Buy.”
 The predicted price for AAOI in the upcoming period, according to B. Riley Securities is $11.50 based on the research report published on August 04, 2023 of the current year 2023.

-Volatility was left at 8.11%, however, over the last 30 days, the volatility rate increased by 9.35%, as shares surge +29.15% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -29.12% lower at present.
+Volatility was left at 9.25%, however, over the last 30 days, the volatility rate increased by 14.33%, as shares surge +72.21% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.14% upper at present.

 Insider Trading